dinhomathias/Amc/Frequently-requested-design-patterns.md

 ## How do I deal with a media group?

 The basic problem behind this question is simple.
-For the end user, it looks like one message, consisting of several medias, are send to the receiver.
+For the end user, it looks like one message, consisting of several medias, are sent to the receiver.
 For the bot API/bot developer, this is not the case however: Every media is send as one unique message, only linked via the unique [Message.media_group_id](https://python-telegram-bot.readthedocs.io/en/stable/telegram.message.html#telegram.Message.media_group_id) attribute.
 So you need some way of determining when to start and to end collecting the media messages.

-This basic problem has two basic approaches for handling it, without requiring a more eloberate setup involving databases.
+This basic problem has two basic approaches for handling it, without requiring a more elaborate setup involving databases.

 ### Timer based approach

 [Real life code example.](https://github.com/Poolitzer/channelforwarder/blob/589104b8a808199ba46d620736bd8bea1dc187d9/main.py#L19-L46)

 This approach has the upside of looking seamless to the user.
-The downside is that there is a (low) possibilty that one part of the media group is missed.
+The downside is that there is a (low) possibility that one part of the media group is missed.

 The idea behind this approach is to start a timer (and an array with the message object/id in it) when receiving the first media_group message.
 Until the timer runs out, every incoming message with the same media id will be added to the array.
 Once the timer runs out, the media group is considered done and can be dealt with according to your situation.

-There is a possibilty that a part of the media group is received after the timer ran out.
+There is a possibility that a part of the media group is received after the timer ran out.
 This could be because the network was too slow to deliver the updates to you (more likely with a webhook setup since long polling can receive multiple updates at once) or your server took to long to deal with the update (or a combination of both).
 The result of this happening need to be determined by you.

 ### Manual approach